 Who is another living artist you admire and why?
 Besides Wade Schuman, who will always be uppermost in any catalog of my inspirations, I deeply admire the work of Jamie Wyeth,

+What is your favorite surface to create work on or to work with?
 I usually paint on pre-stretched, pre-primed canvas.
 I use both linen and cotton.
 I also occasionally also work on panels.
 I further set up these ready-made surfaces by preparing a tinted ground on the canvas, and then I paint on this.

 This is the method used by northern European Renaissance masters, who I admired and strive to emulate.
 My three favorite grounds are “Chamois” (made up of white gesso tinted with raw sienna, burnt sienna and chromium oxide green), “Grey Mid-tone” (made up of raw umber, yellow ochre and a touch of black added to white gesso), and “Celadon” (made up of yellow ochre, black, chromium oxide green and white gesso).